Callahan County, Texas Land For Sale (25 results)

 Callahan County - 6995 Co Rd 403, Cisco, TX

 Location: Approximately 7 miles southeast of Putnam, Texas, the ranch fronts on quiet CR 403, with half a mile of all-weather county road along the eastern side of the property.
-It is located 2 hours and 15 minutes west of Dallas, 1 hour and 45 minutes west of Fort Worth, and 45 minutes east of Abilene.
+Property is located 2 hours and 15 minutes west of Dallas, 1 hour and 45 minutes west of Fort Worth, and 45 minutes east of Abilene.

 Directions: From the south side of Putnam, Texas, on Interstate Highway 20, turn left (south) onto Houston St (FM 880).
 Travel 5.2 miles south to FM 1864.
 Turn left (east) onto FM 1864 and travel approximately 3 miles to CR 403.
 Turn right (south) onto CR 403 and continue for about 2.16 miles.
 The entrance gate is located on the right (west) side of the road, marked by a For Sale sign near the entrance.